hexbatch/apple-core/v1/docs/core/step-0-users-groups/user-overview.md

 Each user has a unique username, with no punctuation of most kinds, and not starting with a digit, and no whitespace

-Aliases for the token type can be created, using aliases, in different languages.
-They must follow the naming convention and be unique